Exploring Work Ethic: How to Define and Showcase It

 Teamwork

-Excelling in both the realms of collaboration and autonomous work are both aspects of a good work ethic.
+Excelling in both collaborative and autonomous work is an aspect of good workplace ethics.

 Employees With Strong Teamwork Skills

-While it's great for employees to know how to take initiative and do what needs to be done, possessing strong communication skills and having deep respect and empathy for those around them are arguably even more important than being skilled at completing tasks independently.
+While it's great for employees to know how to take initiative and get things done, possessing strong communication skills and deep respect and empathy for those around them are arguably even more important than being skilled at completing tasks independently.

 Time Management